-File Ref: FINM012 Applicant: Not Applicable
+File Ref: Applicant: FINM012 Not Applicable

+Disclosure of Interest: Nil

 Author: D Long - Finance Consultant

 Attachments: 8.2.1A Monthly Financial Statements - November 2021

 The Monthly Financial Report for 30 November 2021 is presented for Councils consideration.

 The Local Government Act 1995 and the Local Government (Financial Management) Regulations 1996 require local governments to prepare monthly reports containing the information that is prescribed.